zucchini/circuitsim-tester/README.md

 Getting Started
 ---------------

+_Note: The `CircuitSim.jar` in the repo is built against the [CS2110 fork of CircuitSim](https://github.com/gt-cs2110/CircuitSim), which is not compatible with files created in "regular" CircuitSim.
+If you are using vanilla CircuitSim, you probably need to rebuild this library._

 To make your own CircuitSim tester, take a look at the [sample tester repo](https://github.com/zucchini/sample-circuitsim-tester).

 If you want, you can always include circuitsim-tester yourself to any project using Gradle, making sure that the version is the one you want:

-Note that the CircuitSim.jar in the repo is built against the [CS2110 fork of CircuitSim](https://github.com/gt-cs2110/CircuitSim), which is not compatible with files created in "regular" CircuitSim.
-If you are using "regular" CircuitSim, you probably need to rebuild this library.

 `build.gradle`: